-Being convicted of a violent crime in Florida can have wide-ranging personal consequences.
+Being convicted of a violent crime calls for a violent crime attorney because Florida can have wide-ranging personal consequences.
 In addition to fines and a possible prison term, it can impact your right to vote, to own a firearm, to veteran’s benefits, to many forms of public assistance, and even access to student loans.
 If you are not a citizen it can impact your residency status, possibly even leading to deportation.
 And it can have a long-term impact on your career.

 Careers may be closed off entirely